 Shipped base game and DLC on a 50+ person team.
 Owned combat AI systems end-to-end in Unreal Engine 5 for console platforms.

-Sole combat engineer on a 4–6 person team.
-Fully autoplay/AI-driven mobile RPG.
+Led a team of gameplay engineers developing the game's combat system for a fully autoplay/AI-driven mobile RPG.
 Designed a custom Blueprint targeting rules engine.

 New fatalities, move sets, combos, buffs and debuffs, and tournament systems in a live-ops environment — C++ and data-driven GAS pipeline.